Skip to content

 First Account⚓︎

-In this first scenario, we will walk you through the required steps to enrol the first account.
+In this section, we walk through the steps required to enrol the first account.
 After scanning the enrol QR code, you need to start a flow and handle callbacks from the Mobile SDK.
-After these steps, you can proceed to do a QR based login or move directly to AppLogin.
+After these steps, you can proceed to do a QR based login or to move directly to AppLogin.

 Scanning the (Enrol) QR Code⚓︎

-The QR codes generated by the nextAuth server contain binary data.
-While this is can be configured for iOS's built-in QR code scanner, Android has no native support for scanning QR codes.
-That is why the nextAuth Mobile SDK also contains a secure QR code scanner that works directly on the input of the camera.
-Note though that this built-in QR code scanner only handles binary QR codes.
+The QR codes generated by the nextAuth Server contain binary data.
+Although iOS’s built-in QR code scanner can be configured to work with this data, Android has no native support for scanning QR codes.
+Therefore, the nextAuth Mobile SDK provides a security-focused QR code scanner that works by directly using the input of the camera.
+Note that the nextAuth QR code scanner only handles binary QR codes.

-You are however free to use any QR code scanner as long as you can recover the raw binary data, as received from the nextAuth server.
+You may also choose to use a different QR code scanner as long as you can recover the raw binary data as received from the nextAuth Server.

 Warning

-If you decide to use a third party library for scanning QR codes, make sure that it is maintained and has no unpatched vulnerabilities.
+If you do decide to use a third-party library for scanning QR codes, please ensure that it is actively maintained and that it has no unpatched security vulnerabilities.

 Android⚓︎

-Using androidx.camera, you can use the output of the ImageAnalysis as input for the NextAuth.processQR() function that will return a byte array containing the binary QR data, if it detected a valid binary QR code in the input.
+Using androidx.camera, you can provide the output of the ImageAnalysis object as input for the NextAuth.processQR() method, which will in turn return a byte array containing the binary QR data if it detected a valid binary QR code in the input.

 ...